Fritz Lüddecke: With the Stabsstaffel

+Operation Bagration and death

+On 1 August 1944 during Operation Bagration, the Stabstaffel moved to Jürgenfelde, present-day Judino in Kaliningrad Oblast, flying its first combat missions the following day.
+Here, Lüddecke claimed ten aerial victories, including two on 9 August, taking his total to 50, his last claims.

-On 10 August 1944, Lüddecke was killed in action in his Focke-Wulf Fw 190 A-8 (Werknummer 172958—factory number) 16 km south-southwest of Wilkowischken, present-day Vilkaviškis.
+On 10 August, Lüddecke was killed in action in his Focke-Wulf Fw 190 A-8 (Werknummer 172958—factory number) 16 km south-southwest of Wilkowischken, present-day Vilkaviškis.
 Following hits by anti-aircraft artillery, he attempted an emergency landing when his aircraft exploded in mid-air.
 He was posthumously awarded the German Cross in Gold (Deutsches Kreuz in Gold) on 1 October 1944, and the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 18 November 1944.

 Summary of career

 Aerial victory claims

 According to Jacobs and Obermaier, Lüddecke was credited with 50 aerial victories all of which claimed on the Eastern Front.
 He flew more than 600 combat missions, including 150 fighter-bomber missions.
 Matthews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 51 aerial victory claims, all of which claimed on the Eastern Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 54284".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.